Zpicard/RoomSync/backend/README.md

-# Roommate App Backend
+# RoomSync Backend

-This is the backend server for the Roommate App, built with Express.js, TypeScript, and SQLite (using Prisma ORM).
+This is the backend server for RoomSync, built with Express.js, TypeScript, and SQLite (using Prisma ORM).

 ## Features